BCN3D/BCN3DSigma-Profile-Generator/README.md

 ## TO-DO

 - [ ] Availability to generate profiles for Cura
+- [ ] Availability to create .json files right from the script
 - [ ] Better print speed management for flexible materials
+- [ ] Adjust bridging for flexible materials
+- [ ] Adjust coast for ABS